manas3874/admin-js/README.md

-## This project is a simple implementation of a company's admin panel.
+## This project is an implementation of a company's admin panel.

 ### This project has vanilla JavaScript implementation of :